Nursing Student Policy Manual

 - Multiple versions of a test or exam may be administered.

-- All items (book bags, beverages, hats, jackets, watches, and mobile devices) are to be placed at the front of the classroom prior to beginning the test with electronic devices silenced.
+- All items (book bags, beverages, hats, jackets, ALL watches, and mobile devices) are to be placed at the front of the classroom prior to beginning the test with electronic devices turned off.

 - No verbal or nonverbal communication is allowed among students.